WORLD

 The

-McGinley surname is principally a Donegal surname, and has been
+McGinley surname is principally a Donegal surname.
+It has been

 such since the dawning of our clan in the 1200's, but it can now

-native Donegal, nearly all of the name are spelt McGinley.
-Any other
+its native Donegal, nearly all of the name are spelt McGinley.

-form of the name would be extremely rare here.
-Equally so, the surname
+Any other form of the name would be extremely rare here.
+Equally

-as McGinleys have dispersed around the globe.
-The distribution of
+name have developed, as McGinleys have dispersed around the globe.

-the name McGinley (and its variant forms) is as follows ….
+The distribution of the name McGinley (and its variant forms)

-vast majority of the name in Ireland, as much as 80%, are to be
+The vast majority of the name in Ireland, as much as 80%, are

-found in the native homeland of Co Donegal.
-Today they are a little
+to be found in the native homeland of Co.
+Donegal.
+Today they

-more spread out from the original north Donegal area, with a good
+are a little more spread out from the original north Donegal area,

-number now in the towns of Letterkenny and Milford.
-The name is
+with a good number in the towns of Letterkenny and Milford.
+The

-well represented along the western coast especially in the town
+name is well represented along the western coast especially in

-of Dungloe.
-Most of the rest can be found in neighbouring Derry
+the town of Dungloe.
+Most of the rest can be found in neighbouring

 SCOTLAND